Indexoutofboound/Indexoutofboound/README.md

 - 👋 Hi, I’m @Indexoutofboound
-- 👀 I’m interested in learning new skills
+- 👀 I’m interested in learning how to learn
-- 🌱 I’m currently learning frontend developement
+- 🌱 I’m currently work on projects as backend developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on exciting project
-- 📫 How to reach me, Just drop a message haha
+- 📫 How to reach me, Just drop a email on shyambasnet289@gmail.com

+- I belive that "Very less people know that they know very less" - Socrates

 <!---
 Indexoutofboound/Indexoutofboound is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.